fri-datascience/course_ids/docs/handbook/02-Source_code_control.md

 We can upload our project to GitHub or some other host, so that it is stored in the cloud and, if we make the repository public, that others can contribute.
 To create a remote Git repository on GitHub, create a new [GitHub account](https://github.com) and then create a new public repository, named "DS-Project" (DO NOT select to add README or .gitignore!).

+When creating a public repository it may be important to define a license for your files in the repository.
+If a repository has no license, then all rights are reserved and it is not Open Source or Free.
+You cannot modify or redistribute this code without explicit permission from the copyright holder.
+It is therefore advisable that you select appropriate license for your source (check [GitHub licensing help](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#choosing-the-right-license) or [Licensing choice helper](https://choosealicense.com/)).

 ![](data/Git/github-new.png)
 We already have a local repository so we refer to the second set of commands.
 The first of those commands adds a link to the remote repository and names it "origin" - we could also use any other name.
 The second command copies all the changes (three commits) to the remote repository to branch named master (default branch).
 The parameter '-u' sets "origin" as the default remote repository, so we can later use commands _git push_/_git pull_ without parameters.